andy-twosticks/pod4/README.md

 this second wrinkle, because of:

-### The Connection Object ###
+### The Connection Pool Object ###

-The solution to both of these wrinkles is the Pod4::Connection object.
+The solution to both of these wrinkles is the Pod4::ConnectionPool object.

-By default any interface other than SequelInterface will create a pool of connections and connect to the database with one your thread is currently using.
-(Sequel uses it's own connection pool, so will create one internally.
-It uses its own thread pool, of course, and we only use the one Sequel DB object for the whole of Pod4, so it doesn't need any of that.
-That's why it uses Pod4::Connection, instead.)

-You can set this up manually, if you wish:
+You can pass a database connection parameter to an interface, and it will create a Connection object for you and use it internally.

+This will, with the exception of SequelInterface, which just lets Sequel do its own thing, give you one connection pool per interface.
+This will solve all the above problems, but it is rather generous; what you probably want is one connection pool per database for your entire application.
+You can pass this to your interface instead of the DB connection parameters.

     #
     # init.rb -- bootup for my project
     #

     # Require libraries
-    require "sequel"
+    require "PG""
     require "pod4"
-    require "pod4/sequel_interface"
+    require "pod4/pg_interface"
-    require "pod4/connection"
+    require "pod4/connection_pool"

     # require models
-    $conn = Pod4::Connection.new(interface: Pod4::SequelInterface)
+    $conn = Pod4::ConnectionPool.new
     require_relative "models/customer"

     # set up database connection
-    hash = get_sequel_params
-    $conn.data_layer_options = Sequel.connect(hash)
+    $conn.data_layer_options = get_pg_param_hash

     #############